 Even though this is a walker, crawling babies will still love to load up the storage area and play with the beads, gears, and car on the handle bar on this fun toy from Hape.
 Early walkers, older babies and toddlers can push the sturdy walker around the room – just make sure all stairs have gates to keep them safe while they explore!
-Get it on Amazon.
+You can find it on Amazon.

 What could be better than a toy that involves banging things with a hammer and making music as a byproduct?
 The 770 people who gave this toy a 5 star review would probably say “nothing”.
 Falling balls roll down the xylophone to make a fun sound, and even the tiniest babies can appreciate the fun of smashing things with the little wooden hammer.
 This one’s a winner.
-Get it on Amazon.
+Get it at Walmart or Amazon.

 When my husband and I came across this gem at the toy store, we were tempted to buy it just so we could play with it ourselves.
 If your little one is too young to read the song cards that come with the piano, you can set it to auto mode so no matter what key they press, the next note from the song will play.
-It may be a wooden toy that comes with batteries, but it was too cool to leave off of the list.
-Get it on Amazon.
+It may be a wooden toy that comes with batteries, but it was too cool to leave off the list.
+Get it at Target or on Amazon.